motetpaper/sealchop-js/README.md

 ### `constructor()`

 Constructs a new chop object.
+Returns this object.

 ```javascript
 const chop = new SealChopObject();